 Emergency response from all over the city of New York responded and suffered their own loses in an effort to do what they saw as no more than their job–to save lives.
 The New York Fire Department lost 341 firefighters and two paramedics.
 The Port Authority of New York lost thirty-seven officers while the New York Police Department lost twenty-three.
 Eight more emergency medical technicians and paramedics from private emergency response services were also lost.

 From across North America, emergency responders took leave of absence from their jobs while towns, cities and counties began to prepare their emergency response units for a road trip.
 They arrived in New York City, ready to help as family and friends of victims wandered the area posting photos and building small memorials or asking every passer-by, “Have you see this person?” as they held up a photo of an unaccounted for loved one.
 One witness described the subways and streets as being wallpapered with such posters and said that the city felt like a funeral.

 The statistics do not include the terrorists.
 Nor is the man who became the face of terrorism and whose name will always be associated with that day.
 On May 2, 2011, Osama bin Laden was located and killed by a special operations unit in Pakistan.
 After taking the body to Afghanistan to confirm his identity, the body was buried at sea within 24 hours of his death, in keeping with Islamic custom.

-September 11, 2012 marks the eleventh anniversary of the worst terrorist attack in American history.
-Every year, on the anniversary, a ceremony is held at Ground Zero.
+Every year, on the anniversary of 9/11, a ceremony is held at Ground Zero.
 The names of each and every victim is read aloud, one by one, against a background of quiet that seems impossible for a city the size of New York.
 And yet, it somehow isn’t surprising.
 Across the entire United States, federal agencies and local organizations stop everything for a moment of silence at exactly 8:46 AM in remembrance of the victims of 9/11.